 These types of ads are most commonly used on networks like Taboola and Outbrain, but are now more commonly used in paid social as well.
 They fit the format that Buzzfeed thrived on – easy to consume, clickbait articles.

-I’ve also seen brands run these ads through publisher pages (like Endy in the example above), to give it an added sense of legitimacy.
+I’ve also seen brands run these ads through publisher pages to give them an added sense of legitimacy, like Endy in the example above.

 These ads often look like articles down to the landing page, which has the added benefit of leaving plenty of room for copy.
 For more examples, Adam Lovallo has a great write-up on testing articles as landing pages.

 Adding native creative to your portfolio

 The main goal of native creative is to bypass people’s reflex to ignore ads outright and get them to actually consider your message.
 Browsing ads in competitive spaces like gaming or shopping will make it obvious though that native creative is not the only type of ad that achieves that.
 Even the “wait what?” category of ads, like Wish featuring someone pouring marinara sauce on a cable holder or baking a rug in the oven, presumably works because it forces your attention.

 While native creative isn’t a requirement, it serves as a framework for finding new ideas for creative.
 The largest improvements in ad performance often come from testing concepts that are radically different from what you’re currently doing, and using native creative unlocks a whole new category of ideas to try.

 At Hopper, using native creative made the trend in our CPI looks more like a step function than a curve, where you can clearly see when new creative concepts were introduced.
 Our portfolio is also more diverse than before, making creative fatigue much easier to avoid.

 All of those new ads came from asking ourselves the same question: how do we make ad creatives that match the organic content on the platform on which they appear?